Nikolay Bortsov: Career

-In 2004 together with his son, they founded a charitable foundation that shares their second name.
-The fond specializes in the restoration of the Russian Orthodox Church temples, also assists war veterans and allocates funds to support science and education.
+In 2004, together with his son, he founded a charitable foundation that shares their second name.
+The fund specializes in the restoration of the Russian Orthodox Church temples, also assists war veterans and allocates funds to support science and education.

-Since 2003, Nikolay Bortsov has been a deputy of the State Duma, running with the United Russia.
-Since September 2021, he has served as a deputy of the 8th State Duma.
+From 2003, Nikolay Bortsov was a deputy of the State Duma, running with the United Russia in 4th State Duma.
+In 2007 he was elected to the 5th State Duma.
+In 2011 he was elected to the 6th State Duma.
+In 2016 he was elected to the 7th State Duma.
+Since September 2021, he had served as a deputy of the 8th State Duma.

+Wealth

 In 2021, Forbes included Bortsov in the list of the two hundred wealthiest businessmen in Russia.

+Sanctions

+On 23 February 2022, against the backdrop of Russia's invasion of Ukraine, he was included in the EU sanctions list, as he "supported and pursued actions and policies that undermine the territorial integrity, sovereignty and independence of Ukraine, which further destabilize Ukraine".

+On 24 March 2022, he was included in the US sanctions list alongside many members of the Duma for "supporting the Kremlin's efforts to violate the sovereignty and territorial integrity of Ukraine" and "complicity in Putin's war".

+Later, for similar reasons, he was included in the sanctions lists of Canada, Switzerland, Australia, Japan, Ukraine and New Zealand.

+Bortsov was also sanctioned by the United Kingdom Government in 2022 in relation to the Russo-Ukrainian War.